ginocorrales/ginocorrales/README.md

-👋 Hi there, this is Gino Corrales
+👋 Sup, this is Gino Corrales!
 ==============================

-I am a Senior Cybersecurity IT Analyst - Applications.
+I am a Senior Cybersecurity IT Analyst - aka IT-Ninja.
 -----------------------------------------

 Consider myself as a Code Ninja that works @ Caterpillar Inc. with a CS degree @ ISU.